Economy of Spain

-The economy of Spain is a highly developed social market economy.
-It is the world's sixteenth-largest by nominal GDP and the sixth-largest in Europe.
+The nation of Spain has a highly developed social market economy.
+It is the world's 12th largest by nominal GDP and the sixth-largest in Europe (fifth excluding Russia).
 Spain is a member of the European Union and the eurozone, as well as the Organization for Economic Co-operation and Development and the World Trade Organization.
-In 2021, Spain was the twentieth-largest exporter in the world and the sixteenth-largest importer.
-Spain is listed 27th in the United Nations Human Development Index and 37th in GDP per capita by the World Bank.
-According to The Economist in 2005, Spain had the world's 10th highest quality of life.
-Some of the main areas of economic activity are the automotive industry, medical technology, chemicals, shipbuilding, tourism, and the textile industry.
+In 2024, Spain ranked as both the 17th-largest exporter and the 17th-largest importer in the world.
+Furthermore, Spain is listed 28th in the United Nations Human Development Index and 30th in GDP per capita by the International Monetary Fund.
+Some main areas of economic activity are the automotive industry, medical technology, chemicals, shipbuilding, tourism and the textile industry.
+Among OECD members, Spain has a highly efficient and strong social security system, which comprises roughly 23% of GDP.

-Following the financial crisis of 2007–2008, the Spanish economy plunged into recession, entering a cycle of negative macroeconomic performance.
-Compared to the EU's and US's average, the Spanish economy entered recession later (the economy was still growing by 2008), but it stayed there longer.
-The economic boom of the 2000s was reversed, leaving over a quarter of Spain's workforce unemployed by 2012.
-In aggregated terms, the Spanish GDP contracted by almost 9% during the 2009–2013 period.
-The economic situation started improving by 2013–2014.
-By then, the country managed to reverse the record trade deficit which had built up during the boom years.
-It attained a trade surplus in 2013, after three decades of running a trade deficit.
-The surplus kept strengthening during 2014 and 2015.